 - Asian-Mexican inspired dishes kimchi tacos, Sinaloan sushi

 - San Francisco sourdough bread & clam chowder

 - Ghirardelli chocolate

-- Napa wines
+- Napa wines and wine pairings

 Joe Wallace has been covering real estate, mortgage and financial topics since 1995.
 His work has appeared on ABC, The Pentagon Channel, Veteran.com plus a variety of print and online publications.
 He is a 13-year veteran of the United States Air Force and a former reporter for Air Force Television News.